 With all of the above in mind, I sat down and identified each step I took in my logo design process.
 I already had an idea of what worked and what didn’t based on my experiences with clients, so I used that knowledge to detail what I needed to achieve in each step.

-Once I had defined these steps, I created a process form that I could follow step-by-step while working with a client, and it worked really well for me.
-The process form helped me stay organised and focused in each step, and reduced my uncertainty and fear of missing important parts of the process along the way.
+Once I had defined these steps, I created a checklist form that I could follow step-by-step while working with a client, and it worked really well for me.
+The process checklist helped me stay organised and focused in each step, and reduced my uncertainty and fear of missing important parts of the process along the way.

 I noticed that when I tried to take shortcuts and skip parts of my process, especially the sketching part, something went wrong.
 My ideas ended up being generic and lacking the depth of meaning that a good logo should have.
-But when I stuck to my process, I ended up with results that not only excited me, but also made my clients very happy.
+But when I stuck to my process, I ended up with results that I could be proud of and make my clients very happy.

 Creating My Logo Design Process Kit

-While writing this PDF guide, I realised that I had developed several resources over the years as part of my process.
-I knew these resources would be helpful to logo designers in speeding up and optimising their own process.
+I knew this dashboard would be helpful to logo designers in speeding up and optimising their own process.
 Instead of creating a course, which often goes unused, I wanted to create something of immediate value that designers could use right away.
+So I made this template available to buy.
+At the same time, I added some bonus resources:

-• Dispatch Resources: A client guide on logo file formats and a folder structure to organise your logo files effectively.
+- Dispatch Resources: A logo file formats guide for clients (InDesign template) and a folder structure for organising logo files effectively.

-The logo design process kit is available for just $35 NZD.
-It allows you to stay on track, ask the right questions, present concepts quickly, and deliver the correct final logo files to clients.
+My Logo Design Process Kit is available for just $35 NZD.
+It's customisable to your own process, allows you to stay on track, ask the right questions, present concepts quickly, and deliver the correct final logo files to clients.

 More about my Logo Design Process Kit.